 Juneteenth commemorates the emancipation of enslaved people in the United States.
-Celebrated each year on June 19th (although the designated public holiday may be celebrated a day earlier or later), its date signifies June 19, 1865, when the Union Army entered Galveston, Texas and informed the enslaved people there that slavery had been abolished.
+Celebrated each year on June 19th (although the designated public holiday may be celebrated a day earlier or later), its date signifies June 19, 1865, when the Union Army entered Galveston, Texas, and informed the enslaved people there that slavery had been abolished.

-Juneteenth was born as a grass-roots celebration and quickly spread throughout the country as a day to honor, commemorate, and acknowledge the people, stories, and persistent effects of slavery in the United States.
+Juneteenth began as a grass-roots celebration and quickly spread throughout the country as a day to honor, commemorate, and acknowledge the people, stories, and persistent effects of slavery in the United States.
 Present-day celebrations seek to illuminate the perseverance, progression, and resilience of Black communities and ongoing efforts toward racial equity and justice.
 Juneteenth is a day to celebrate Black American culture.

 Why should your organization pause to honor Juneteenth?
 Because recognizing and celebrating employees’ racial, ethnic, and cultural backgrounds can be crucial to building psychological safety and enhancing employee engagement.
-Celebrating Juneteenth in the workplace is an excellent way to achieve that goal and will help you encourage cultural curiosity and historical awareness throughout your organization.
-Open dialogues about social inequities help develop effective and inclusive professional spaces and communities.
+Celebrating Juneteenth in the workplace is an excellent way to achieve both of those goals and it can help encourage cultural curiosity and historical awareness throughout your organization.

-In fact, according to research, when companies downplay demographic differences, they actually increase underrepresented employees’ perception of bias from White colleagues.
-This is, in part, because it’s true… “the cognitive load of attempting to appear colorblind when we all, of course, do notice difference can ironically result in more biased behaviors from white employees, or lead them to avoid the intergroup collaborations that can spark innovation and enrich their work,” reports Harvard Business Review.
-The overall effect is diminished engagement, collaboration, innovation, and problem solving at work, which often lead to higher attrition and an adverse company culture.
+Open dialogues about social inequities help develop productive and inclusive professional spaces and communities.
+In fact, when companies downplay demographic differences, they actually increase underrepresented employees’ perception of bias from White colleagues.
+This is, in part, because it’s true.
+“The cognitive load of attempting to appear colorblind when we all, of course, do notice difference can ironically result in more biased behaviors from white employees, or lead them to avoid the intergroup collaborations that can spark innovation and enrich their work,” reports Harvard Business Review.
+The overall effect is diminished engagement, collaboration, innovation, and problem-solving at work, which often lead to higher attrition and an adverse company culture.

 In the spirit of inclusion, everyone in your organization should be encouraged to participate in Juneteenth programming.
 In other words, it shouldn’t be the sole responsibility of your Black employees to organize their own recognition.
 Instead, you’ll find that it’s more meaningful and fun to have employees of every background participating in and learning about Juneteenth.
 In that same vein, it would be wise to avoid the assumption that a member of your professional community wants to be involved simply because of their ethnic background.